polyctopus/core/README.md

     }
 });
 ```
-This mechanism is lightweight, easy to extend, and does not depend on any
+This mechanism is lightweight, easy to extend, and does not depend on any external framework.

 ## Versioning & Rollback